Is Guadalajara Safe? How the Pearl of the West Can Bewilder Your Sense of Violence Statistics

 On the other hand, however, certain districts of European capitals like Athens may present a prevalence of petty crimes higher than the safe districts of Guadalajara.
 So in the end, location is an important factor.

-If you are concerned about cartel conflicts and bad news from international media outlets, Guadalajara is not a city where large acts of violence or public armed displays by cartels occur frequently, as they do in other cities in Mexico.
+If you ask if is Guadalajara safe to live because of cartel conflicts and bad news from international media outlets, Guadalajara is not a city where large acts of violence or public armed displays by cartels occur frequently, as they do in other cities in Mexico.

 Best Area to Stay in Guadalajara